DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 **Key characteristics of the new system:**

-- Authority came from invisible, distant gods rather than present, physical ones
+- Authority came from invisible, distant Reges rather than present, physical ones
-- Reges were temporary appointees rather than permanent divine beings
+- Reges were temporary appointees rather than permanent administrator-class agents
 - Power could be transferred or withdrawn by the appointing authority
 - Human intermediaries (priests) interpreted divine will
 - Complex bureaucracies replaced direct divine administration